MattUnderwood/mattUnderwood.me---jekyll/_posts/2019-02-26-a-look-inside-my-portfolio-site.md

 layout: post
 title: A Look Inside My Portfolio Site
 category: Web Development
-excerpt: As I continue to advance my web development skills I realized that I needed a place to showcase my work.
+excerpt: As I continued to advance my web development skills I realized that I needed a place to showcase my work.
 This sparked the creation of my personal portfolio site.
 In this post I will share the thought process, technologies used, and the different versions of my portfolio site that have led to the current version.
 ---

 <h3>What Do I Want to Acheive?</h3>